Controlling Over Pouring

 is one of the hardest things to keep track of.
 Unless you have a nice weighing scale!!!

-Over pouring of draft is something else too.
+Over pouring of draft beer is something else too.
 I can’t tell you how many times I have watched beer go right done the drain.
 I remember sitting in a hamburger joint that shall remain nameless and I was shocked at what I saw the bartender do.
 I was so shocked I remember showing my hubby and he couldn’t believe it either.
-She put a big mug under the tap of draft, pulled open the draft and walked away.
+She put a big mug under the tap of the draft, pulled open the draft and walked away.
 I sat there watching the beer pour out of the glass right down the drain for at least 30 seconds while she was busy doing something else.
 Can you imagine how much beer went straight down the drain?
 Let’s hope there are not any imbeciles like that working for you.

 Another problem with Pouring Tap Beer

-is sometimes you can get a big problem with the beer foaming way to much when you are trying to pour it.
+is sometimes you can get a big problem with the beer foaming way too much when you are trying to pour it.
 Sometimes common sense doesn’t always come into play with employees – even though you wish it would!
-I have seen bartenders holding the glass under the tap and just let that beer run and run down the drain until the beer in glass isn’t foamy.
+I have seen bartenders holding the glass under the tap and just let that beer run and run down the drain until the beer in the glass isn’t foamy.
 Instead of waiting until the foam subsides, it just goes down the drain.
 Can you believe that?
 Stuff like that is just wrong.
 You lose so much money when things like this happen in your bar.
 It is imperative to train your bartenders on the proper way to pour draft beer – there is a technique to it.
-Always make sure they understand completely that letting beer go down the drain is NOT in the least bit acceptable.
+Always make sure they understand completely that letting the beer go down the drain is NOT in the least bit acceptable.
 Not ever!
-Also tell them if the beer from a keg is not pouring right, they need to just shut it down until it is fixed.
+Also, tell them if the beer from a keg is not pouring right, they need to just shut it down until it is fixed.

 Common sense is needed in any business.
 That does not mean all people have that gift.
-This is why you need to set rules with all employees.
+This is why you need to set rules for all employees.
 Have them sign a contract.
 It will pay off for you in the long run.